Yoast/wordpress-seo/packages/yoastseo/README.md

 # YoastSEO.js

+YoastSEO.js is a text analysis and assessment library in JavaScript.
+This library is used in the Yoast SEO plugin for WordPress to analyze and assess the content of a post or page.
-Text analysis and assessment library in JavaScript.
-This library can generate interesting metrics about a text and assess these metrics to give you an assessment which can be used to improve the text.
+This library can generate metrics about a text and assess these metrics to give you an assessment which can be used to improve the text.

 ![Screenshot of the assessment of the given text](images/assessments.png)

-Also included is a preview of the Google search results which can be assessed using the library.

 ## Documentation
 * A list of all the [assessors](https://github.com/Yoast/wordpress-seo/blob/trunk/packages/yoastseo/src/scoring/ASSESSORS%20OVERVIEW.md)